SergeySatskiy/cdm-pythonparser/README.md

 The latest Python 2 supporting release is 2.0.1.
 Both pre-built modules and source code are available in the releases area.
 Here is a link: [latest Python 2 release 2.0.1](https://github.com/SergeySatskiy/cdm-pythonparser/releases/tag/v2.0.1).

-If you like to build a python 2 module from sources please follow these steps:
+If you like to build a Python 2 module from sources please follow these steps:

 ```shell
 cd